robsoncombr/weddingshow/README.md

 # The Wedding Show

-Share your best wedding memories with family and friends online with control and security.
+Share your best wedding memories with family and friends online with control, privacy  and security.

 #### Preparation
 ##### 1. Create a docker network for docker containers communication